Welcome to the new KidsHealth website! See what is new.

 • Poststreptococcal Glomerulonephritis (PSGN)

-Poststreptococcal glomerulonephritis (PSGN) is a kidney disease.
-The main symptoms are blood in your child's wee and swollen ankles or puffy eyes.
+Poststreptococcal glomerulonephritis (PSGN) is a kidney disease that mostly affects tamariki (children).
+The main symptoms are blood in the wee and sometimes puffy eyes.

 • Long-Term Follow-Up After Childhood Cancer